SystemsApproach/ops/lifecycle.rst

 .. literalinclude:: code/trigger-event.yaml

+.. sidebar:: Balancing DIY Tools with Cloud Services

+    *Aether uses Jenkins as our CI tool, but another popular option is GitHub Actions.
+This is a relatively new feature of GitHub (the cloud service, not the software package) that nicely integrates the code repo with a set of workflows that can be exectued every time a patch is submitted.
+In this setting, a workflow is roughly analogous to a Groovy pipeline.*

+    *GitHub actions are especially convenient for open source projects because they include spinning up a container in which the workflow runs (for free, but with limits).
+A mixed strategy would be to run simple GitHub Actions for unit and smoke tests when code is checked in, but then use Jenkins to manage complex integration tests that require additional testing resources (e.g., a full QA cluster).*

+    *GitHub Actions are not unique.
+Many of the open source options described in this book are paired with a cloud service counterpart.
+The key consideration is how much you want to depend on a service someone else provides versus depending entirely on services you install and manage yourself.
+The former can be easier, but comes with the risk that the provider changes (or discontinues) the service.
+The same can be said of open source projects, but having access to source code gives you more control over your fate.*

 The important takeaway from this discussion is that there is no single or global CI job.
 There are many per-component jobs that independently publish deployable artifacts when conditions dictate.